Key Factors of Discovery

 Through several decades of research, clinical trials and tests scientists and medical practitioners have gathered an enormous body of evidence which shows that the core problem of “heart disease” does not lie in the heart itself but stems from the lack of blood flow to the heart.
 Similarly, a stroke, also called a brain attack, is not caused by problems of the brain but derives from an insufficient blood flow to the brain and loss of brain tissue due to that poor flow.
-Many years of research for a “magic cure” to improve blood flow and reverse development of plaque in the arteries have finally come to fruition.
-You will learn about some of these breakthroughs.

-News & Medical Papers on L-arginine
+Medical Papers on Heart Health

 Sleep and Cardiovascular Diseases